 Shower- haven't tried any of these yet...
 It's pretty personal based on hair type, so I think there will be a lot of trial and error for everyone in this area.

-Silicone menstruel cups do save a ton of money and still saves plastic, but it hasn’t been tested for how it effects your body sitting in there for long periods (no pun intended).
-With my own health issues, I have to opt out of that one
+-Silicone menstruel cups do save a ton of money and still saves plastic, but it hasn’t been tested for how it effects your body sitting in there for long periods (no pun intended).
+With my own health issues, I have to opt out of that one for now.

 Food Shopping- still working on this list, and will update as I learn more, but here's where I'm at: